Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 There are countless reasons to retire in Arizona, but one of the biggest draws is its warm weather (almost) all year.
 In fact, Arizona is the sunniest state in the country, as well as one of the hottest.
 If you choose to live in a smaller city or town, you won’t miss the quality of life offered in the major metros, plus you’ll have the added bonus of more cash in your pocket.

-But if you do choose the city life, you’ll be enjoying some of the most vibrant in America, especially in Phoenix.
+But if you do choose city life, you’ll be enjoying some of the most vibrant in America, especially in Phoenix.
 Residents have ample opportunities to get outside and stay active, and no matter where you settle down, you’ll find trails and recreational centers that are perfect for 65+ people.

 And if you want to be a part of a dedicated retirement community, you’re in luck, because some of the best are in Arizona, including:

-Is Arizona a Good State to Retire in? — FAQs
+Is Arizona a Good State To Retire in? — FAQs

 Is Arizona a good place for retirees?
 Yes, overall, retiring in Arizona has a lot of perks.
 There’s no Social Security income tax, there’s plenty of sunny weather, and you’ll find a lot of other seniors living around you, so making new friends and creating a sense of community shouldn’t be difficult.
 Of course, like in Arizona, the sun doesn’t shine every single day.
-To see some of the downsides of choosing to retire in Arizona, skip over to our section on the retiring in Arizona pros and cons.
+To see some of the downsides of choosing to retire in Arizona, skip over to our section on retiring in Arizona pros and cons.

-Q: Is Arizona a Retiree-Friendly State?
+Q: Is Arizona Retirement-Friendly for Retirees?

 A: